AcceRL: A Distributed Asynchronous Reinforcement Learning and World Model Framework for Vision-Language-Action Models: Ablation Study

 \subsection{Ablation Study of Gaussian Importance sampling Policy Optimization}

-Beyond system-level optimizations, the choice of policy optimization objective is critical for stability in asynchronous settings.
-As analyzed in Section~\ref{sec:addressing_policy_lag}, the inherent policy lag in decoupled architectures can destabilize standard PPO and make it perform poorly.
-To mitigate this, we employ our previously proposed method GIPO ~\cite{lu2026gipo}, which replaces hard clipping with a Gaussian trust weight to softly damp extreme importance ratios.
+Beyond system-level optimizations, the choice of policy optimization objective is critical for stability in asynchronous settings.Given that the inherent policy lag in decoupled architectures can destabilize standard PPO, we employ GIPO ~\cite{lu2026gipo}, which replaces hard clipping with a Gaussian trust weight to softly damp extreme importance ratios.

 As illustrated in Figure~\ref{fig:gipo_ablation}, we plot the raw evaluation returns to explicitly visualize the training dynamics.
 A prominent, rapid surge is observed at the very beginning of the training (near 0k steps).
 This phenomenon is a statistical artifact inherent to the Episode-Level Long-Tail in our asynchronous rollout mechanism.
 During the initial phase, successful trajectories typically have shorter horizons and are therefore completed and reported to the buffer faster than unsuccessful ones that persist through the full task duration ~\cite{cipar2013solving}.
 This leads to a temporary, optimistic skew in success rates before the system reaches a representative sample distribution.